bartventer/gorm-multitenancy/README.md

 ## Contributing

 All contributions are welcome!
-Open a pull request to request a feature or submit a bug report.
+See the [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License